alenatochilkina11/CWRuSale/README.md

 # CWRuSale
 CSDS 393

 This project is an Azure Function based web application meant for campus wide buying and selling of school items.

-this is a test
+The project uses a React App for front end developement.